 - organizers must be citizens of Kazakhstan and be at least 18 years old;

-- a notification about the organization of a meeting shall be submitted at least 10 days before the date on which the planned meeting is to take place;
+- a notification about the organization of a meeting shall be submitted no later than 5 working days before the date on which the planned meeting is to take place;

-- local authorities shall inform organizers of their decision at least 5 days before the planned event;
+- local authorities shall inform organizers of their decision within 3 working days from the date of registration of the notification;

 - organizers bear expenses for the holding of an assembly.